 Your Medicare provider number is used to identify you and your practice location when processing claims.

-We will confirm in writing the type of access you have been granted and your eligibility to access Medicare benefits.
-You will need an additional Medicare provider number for each location where you provide, refer or request Medicare services.
+We’ll confirm in writing the type of access granted and your eligibility to access Medicare benefits.
+You need an additional Medicare provider number for each location where you provide, refer or request Medicare services.

 Your Medicare provider number is also used for:

 - claiming benefits through DVA, and

 Let us know immediately when you stop practising at a certain location to make sure your Medicare provider number is not used inappropriately.

 You should claim for Medicare benefits when you're working in a private capacity and not getting other government funding for these services.

 If you’re registering for a provider number for a new location, it’s fast and easy to use HPOS.